 Andrew, who works at Primrose Valley, suggested going to Scarborough castle to get some thrills!
-There is some ghostly rumours that Edward II was quite keen on this castle and even has some people executed here.
+There are some ghostly rumours that Edward II was quite keen on this castle and even has some people executed here.
 It’s because of this that people have reported seeing some head-less ghosts wandering the halls.

-Did you know York was once voted the most Haunted city in Europe?
+Did you know York was once voted the most haunted city in Europe?

 The historic city of York is just a short car journey away and has so much to do.
 If you fancy a spot of retail therapy (some men may find this daunting) you can walk the cobbled streets of the town centre to all of your favourite shops or just walk around the city taking in the history.

 School may be out when you visit so why not take a trip to York Dungeons for a bit of horrible history?
 The sister dungeon of the famous London one tells the gruesome tales of what once happened on York’s street – another fun fact, Dick Turpin was actually buried in York!

 Kelly, from Blue Dolphin, let us in on a little secret!

 It’s a little known fact but Whitby is a holiday destination for the most famous vampire – Dracula.
 Although his hometown is Transylvania, Dracula, like a lot of people can’t resist the pull of Yorkshire.